zdenecek/fools/sis/leads_and_signals.md

 |            | 3 cards - play the highest, even J from Jxx                                                 |
 |            | 2 or 5 cards - play the lowest                                                              |
 |            | 4 cards - play the second lowest                                                            |

+#### Reverse Smith Echo

+Only applies in the 2nd trick

+Both defenders signal, unless the partner of the opening leader showed his attitude clearly in the 1st round
+In that case, the non-leading defender signals his current holding in the suit led in the 1st trick (low = odd)
+Both defenders signal, unless the opening lead was the eight.
+In that case, the opening leader signals his current holding in the suit he led in the 1st trick (low = odd)

 ## Suit leads